-Our current project is with Birmingham & Solihull Women’s Aid, and is a programme of art activities for women aged 16 and up living in refuge.
-The project includes a print and online domestic violence and abuse awareness raising campaign featuring contributions from Birmingham based poet Nafeesa Hamid and BSWA.
-The art project provides opportunities for women to develop their creative skills and interests, to carve out much needed time for themselves, and to help (re)build confidence and self-esteem.
-This project is generously supported by Arts Council England.
+Our project with Birmingham & Solihull Women’s Aid (BSWA) was a programme of creative activities for women aged 16 and up, living in refuge.
+Katy Sadler worked with artists Carolyn Morton, Sarah Taylor Silverwood and the ceramics collective Modern Clay to provide opportunities for women to develop their creative skills and interests, to carve out much needed time for themselves, and to help (re)build confidence and self-esteem.
+Supported by Arts Council England.

 EMPOWER BAB, our 2020 fundraiser for Baobab Women’s Project.
 Our EMPOWER BAB shop sold small, original, affordable artworks – made and donated by over 50 people responding to the word ’empower’ – and our limited edition EMPOWER BAB brooch.
 Baobab Women’s Project are a West Midlands refugee and asylum seeker women’s advocacy project, working in solidarity with others for positive change.
 They focus on undocumented, asylum seeking and newly granted refugee women’s issues, particularly supporting women affected by gender-based violence and trafficking.

 FWFC feminist slogan workshop for Barber Lates at the Barber Institute Birmingham, including an introduction to feminist protest signs and slogans through history, and a guide to generating your own.

 Talk Ain’t Cheap fundraiser at Centrala in Digbeth, Birmingham, raising funds for The Haven refuge’s telephone interpretation service.
 The service is vitally important to supporting non-English speaking women to access domestic abuse services.